VerifyTests/DiffEngine/docs/mdsource/tray.source.md

 <img src="..\src\DiffEngineTray.Tests\OptionsFormTests.Default.verified.png">

-#### Accept all HotKey

-Registers a system wide HotKey to accept all pending changes.

 #### Run at startup

 Runs DiffEngineTray at system startup.

+#### Accept all HotKey

+Registers a system wide HotKey to accept pending:

+ * Deletes
+ * Moves

+#### Accept all open HotKey

+Registers a system wide HotKey to accept pending:

+ * Deletes
+ * Moves that are currently open in a diff tool

 ## Currently supported in